 However, our survey results indicate that few CEOs are connecting health equity to business goals.
 Only four surveyed health care CEOs said their health equity goals were related to business objectives such as improved patient outcomes, satisfaction, brand, or market share (figure 3).
-The majority of CEOs said they are investing in health equity to help improve support for the drivers of health, social good, and to support the organization’s mission.
-Interviewed executives agreed and said organizations that don’t make this connection could be missing an opportunity to advance health equity while helping to achieve critical business goals.
+The majority of CEOs said they are investing in health equity to help improve support for the drivers of health, social good, and to support the organisation’s mission.
+Interviewed executives agreed and said organisations that don’t make this connection could be missing an opportunity to advance health equity while helping to achieve critical business goals.

 Know your audience.
 To get support and resources from the CEO/board and to get buy-in from physicians, the workforce, and other stakeholders, executives discussed how the presentation may need to shift depending on who is in the audience.
 Many said that they found there is not necessarily a one-size-fits-all solution.
 One executive, said that “some are already on board with health equity investments and don’t need convincing; others need data to illustrate the problem areas or blind spots and what solutions may help, and others need to hear personal stories of employees and patients to be convinced health equity should be an investment priority.”
 Executives discussed how it was critical to have a stakeholder strategy that included both those who were supporters of health equity and others who need more convincing.

 Identify allies.
 Improving health equity can require tremendous effort and a long-term commitment.
 However, there are fast-start opportunities in the short term that can help build momentum.
-These include identifying allies for health equity among other leaders within the organization.
+These include identifying allies for health equity among other leaders within the organisation.
 Such allies can include physicians or operations leaders.

 • For example, one executive has had success by identifying “ambassadors” who were operations leaders and may see synergies in their initiatives to pilot efforts that would improve care delivery.
-These allies can help build relationships with other leaders within the organization and can help ensure efforts gain broader attention and support.
+These allies can help build relationships with other leaders within the organisation and can help ensure efforts gain broader attention and support.

 • Another executive said a physician leader was inspired to add “equity” into the performance reviews of her physician team.
 The leader used this as an opportunity to discuss data and patient experiences with her physicians and to point out potential blind spots and share their learnings with other physician leaders.

 Interviewed executives discussed how adding depth and action to commitments is critical.
-Some organizations have good intentions but only gain soft commitments, such as promises and messages without specific goals, investments, or detailed actions.
-Many organizations include equity in their missions and have been working to improve the health of their communities.
+Some organisations have good intentions but only gain soft commitments, such as promises and messages without specific goals, investments, or detailed actions.
+Many organisations include equity in their missions and have been working to improve the health of their communities.
 However, some executives discussed how past experiences show that in tough times, health equity initiatives can fall in priority or lose funding.
 Firm commitments from leadership can reduce the chance of this happening.
 This means setting goals, having accountability, and developing measures of all the efforts behind the dollars.
 Commitment and support from the top (CEO and board) and an organized plan can also be essential.
-Organizations also should answer some tough questions:
+Organisations also should answer some tough questions:

 • Where can our efforts have the most impact?